The simple answer to whether your spouse will continue to receive your VA disability payments after you die is, in some cases, yes.

-How Does the Surviving Spouse Qualify for VA Disability?
+How Does The Surviving Spouse Qualify For VA Disability Payments?

 Several conditions must be met for your spouse to continue receiving financial support through the VA disability program.
 At least one of the following must be true about you, the veteran who qualifies for disability payments:

-- Your death was the cause of a service-related injury or illness, or
+- Your death was due to a service-connected disability; or

 Your spouse must also be able to prove that at least one of the following is true: